Skatteetaten/mva-meldingen/docs/english/api/index.md

 This error message can occur when you set an invalid organisation number in the request header.

-## Upload VAT return filing
+## Upload VAT return submission

-MvaMeldingInnsending is a data type for metadata for the VAT return filing.
+MvaMeldingInnsending is a data type for metadata for the VAT return submission.
 The object to populate is created during the instantiation and can be found in the instance object's `data` list and has `"dataType": "no.skatteetaten.fastsetting.avgift.mva.mvameldinginnsending.v0.1"`.
-Since this object already exists when uploading VAT return filing, PUT is used to update the data element.
+Since this object already exists when uploading VAT return submission, PUT is used to update the data element.

-The model for VAT return filing can be found here:
+The model for VAT return submission can be found here:
 <a href="../informasjonsmodell/xsd/no.skatteetaten.fastsetting.avgift.mva.mvameldinginnsending.v0.1.xsd" target="_blank">no.skatteetaten.fastsetting.avgift.mva.mvameldinginnsending.v0.1.xsd</a>

 Url to MvaMeldingInnsending has this structure:

 ```
-vatReturnFilingUrl = {instanceApiUrl}/{partyId}/{instanceGuid}/data/{dataGuid}
+vatReturnSubmissionUrl = {instanceApiUrl}/{partyId}/{instanceGuid}/data/{dataGuid}
 ```

 where `{dataGuid}` is the ID of the data object of the instance.

-There are 2 ways to derive the `vatReturnFilingUrl` and both use the instance's data list element that has the data type `no.skatteetaten.fastsetting.avgift.mva.mvameldinginnsending.v0.1`.
+There are 2 ways to derive the `vatReturnSubmissionUrl` and both use the instance's data list element that has the data type `no.skatteetaten.fastsetting.avgift.mva.mvameldinginnsending.v0.1`.
 When the instance is created, there is only one element in the list.